Skip to content

 Plain parameters

-Any function parameter that is not a RunDir or Result becomes a CLI flag automatically:
+Any argument that isn't a RunDir or Result becomes a CLI flag:

 @wf.job()